krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **allow_weak_crypto**
     If this is set to 0 (for false), then weak encryption types will be filtered out of the previous three lists (as noted in :ref:`senct_label`).
 The default value for this tag is false, which may cause authentication failures in existing Kerberos infrastructures that do not support strong crypto.
 Users in affected environments should set this tag to true until their infrastructure adopts stronger ciphers.

+**ap_req_checksum_type**
+     An integer which specifies the type of AP-REQ checksum to use in authenticators.
+     This variable should be unset so the appropriate checksum for the encryption key in use will be used.
+     This can be set if backward compatibility requires a specific checksum type.
+     See the *kdc_req_checksum_type* configuration option for the possible values and their meanings.

+**canonicalize**
+    This flag indicates to the KDC that the client is prepared to receive a reply that contains a principal name other than the one requested.
+    The client should expect, when sending names with the "canonicalize" KDC option, that names in the KDC's reply will be different than the name in the request.
+    The default value for this flag is not set.

 **ccache_type**
     Use this parameter on systems which are DCE clients, to specify the type of cache to be created by kinit, or when forwarded tickets are received.
 DCE and Kerberos can share the cache, but some versions of DCE do not support the default cache as created by this version of Kerberos.
 Use a value of 1 on DCE 1.0.3a systems, and a value of 2 on DCE 1.1 systems.
 The default value is 4.